ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R91]**
 BPI service orchestration utilized in a BPI MUST capture the exact order in which operations happened.

+In the context of this document, operations in a BPI service orchestration do not necessarily have to be causally connected to be ordered by the BPI service orchestration.
+For example, if operation 1, the creation of an invoice between Alice and Bob in a BPI, is received by the BPI service orchestration of a BPI before operation 2, the creation of a shipping notice of a purchase order between Bob and Claire, then the operation identifiers assigned to operation 1 and operation 2 must reflect that order through for example a deterministic nonce as the operation's identifier.

 #### **[R92]**
 BPI service orchestration utilized in a BPI MUST preserve a consistent state.